duncanmwanik/MyMorningArduino/README.md

 #NOTE
 - Power the PCB separately using the Micro-USB.
 Do not use the Vcc from the FTDI chip.
 This ensures the ESP32 is getting enough power to run Bluetooth and the motor.
+- Use the smaller haptic motors.
+The larger ones don't run due to insufficient power.

 ## Requirements
 1) Download and setup the Arduino ide [here](https://www.arduino.cc/en/software) if you don't have it already installed for your machine.